artus-analysis/Sherivf/INSTALLATION.md

 Then, install the needed programs by following the command-line instructions below.
 Please install the programs in the same folder next to the SheRivF toolkit.
 The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6.
+Make sure you have enough free disk space.
+If possible, install in the `/home/$USER` directory.

 For batch submission of jobs necessary for PDF fits and large-scale MC production, [grid-control](https://ekptrac.physik.uni-karlsruhe.de/trac/grid-control) is used.
 It has to be installed and the `go.py` executable inside the grid-control directory has to be in the bash PATH variable: